 Oil Filters & Metering Oil Pump

-We recommend the use of the stock Mazda oil filters for all applications other than serious race cars.
-The only undesirable feature of the factory oil filter is the internal pressure bypass.
-If the engine is cold and the RPM is high, the pressure differential might exceed 14 psi., causing the filter to bypass some contaminants that the bearings likely can't handle.
+For most engine applications we recommend the use of the stock Mazda oil filters (or comparable aftermarket version) for all applications other than serious race cars.
+With the stock filter the only undesirable feature is the internal pressure bypass feature that is incorporated into the filter design.
+The internal bypass valve within the filter is designed to open if the filter becomes clogged or the oil is too thick.
+When the preset pressure is exceeded the bypass value opens and allows the oil to bypass the filter element and pass directly through the center tube back into the engine.
+During engine warm-up, if the engine is cold and the RPM is high, the pressure differential might exceed 14 PSI, causing the filter to bypass some contaminants that might be damaging to the engine bearings.
 To avoid this, always warm up the engine gradually and fully before running at high RPM.

 Remote Mount Oil Filters

 For serious racing applications, remote, non-bypass filters perform better than stock filters/mounts.
 We recommend installing a remote, double oil filter assembly on the return line from the oil cooler.